abhisheksinghforsure/proxdad/README.md

 # ProxDad

 ProxDad is a collection of bash scripts designed to simplify the management of proxy settings in Linux environments.
-It provides a set of utilities to quickly configure and switch between different proxy settings, making it easier for users to adapt to varying network configurations.
+It provides a set of utilities to quickly turn ON or OFF proxy settings for different applications, making it easier for users to configure proxy settings.

 ## Features

+Configures proxy settings for following applications:

+- Environment variables for system-wide use.
+- APT (Advanced Package Tool) for package management.
-- Easily switch between different proxy configurations.
+- GNOME proxy applet settings.
-- Supports HTTP, HTTPS, FTP, and SOCKS proxies.
+- Git for version control.
+- npm (Node Package Manager) for Node.js packages.
+- Snap for managing snap packages.
-- Simple command-line interface for convenient usage.
+- SSH for secure shell connections.
-- Lightweight and easy to install.

 ## Installation